• EPILOGUE

 “Because I remember what it was like when you were splitting up.”

-So, it wasn’t because he thought Stefan would have a negative reaction to me, but because he thought we’d rekindle our relationship?!
+So, it wasn’t because he thought Stefan would have a negative reaction to me, but because he feared we’d rekindle our relationship?!
 I found Mutual Friend’s insistent justification to be meddlesome, heartless, and offensive, not to mention a conspicuous show of protective concern for my well being; utterly out of character for him.

 Over a decade ago, Mutual Friend met up with newly un-sober Stefan at a bar.
 Shortly after their meetup, Mutual Friend told me: “I gotta say, Stefan’s a lot more pleasant to deal with when he’s got some drinks in him.”